collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### I've Made this Journey Before

 When you complete a journey, looking back, sometimes you have learned things.
 If I were to start my journey over again, I would do things differently from the beginning, knowing what I know now.
-I want to impart some of my knowledge to you, to save you the time and frustration of learning by trial and error the way that I did, and hopefully you will get started more quickly than me.
+I want to impart some of my knowledge to you, to save you the time and frustration of learning by trial and error the way that I did, because I want all of you to get started more quickly than me.

 </td></tr>